jimstutt/Simplex/README.md

 Clear the pivot column.

-This is already in row eschelon form.
+This is already in row echelon form.

 > t2 = [[2,6,0, 0, 4,0, 1,40]] -- p + 4s2